Misterioso Jr.

-José Luís Hurtado Soto also known as Misterioso Jr. (Birthdate unknown) is a Mexican luchador enmascarado, or masked professional wrestler, who is also referred to as Misterioso II.
+José Luís Hurtado Soto also known as Misterioso Jr. (Birthdate unknown) is a Mexican professional wrestler, who is also referred to as Misterioso II.
 Misterioso Jr. is the nephew of Misterioso who wore a similar mask until losing it in 1997.
-Misterioso Jr. has mainly worked for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) throughout his career, where he won the 2006 Gran Alternativa tournament with Perro Aguayo Jr. Over the summer of 2009, Misterioso Jr. joined the wrestling group Poder Mexica.
+Misterioso Jr. has mainly worked for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) throughout his career, where he won the 2006 Gran Alternativa tournament with Perro Aguayo Jr. Over the summer of 2009, Misterioso Jr. joined the wrestling group Poder Mexica.

 Professional wrestling career

 The wrestler who would later become known as "Misterioso Jr." made his debut in 1995 under the ring name "Super Spider", a masked look patterned after the comic book hero Spider-Man.
 He worked as Super Spider on the Mexican independent circuit from 1995 until 2003, where he changes his name to "Misterioso II" and began teaming with his uncle Misterioso.
 He also began working for Consejo Mundial de Lucha Libre (CMLL) in the opening matches.